Our budget for your trip to the Lofoten Islands and our tips for enjoying it without breaking the bank

 Since 2022, ferry services with fewer than 100,000 passengers per year have been financed by the Norwegian state, and are free of charge for all users.
 For a list of all free ferry routes in Norway, visit the official Norwegian website: AutoPassFerries.

-- 4: SHOPPING TIP: shop in the larger towns of Bodo or Tromso.
-Prices on the Lofoten Islands are not much higher, but supermarkets are much smaller on the archipelago.
+• 4: SHOPPING TIP: shop in the larger towns of Bodo or Tromso, as prices on the Lofoten Islands are not much higher, but supermarkets are much smaller on the archipelago.

 Transport budget to the Lofoten Islands from France